Held in conjunction with the Oppenheim Lecture (Jointly organized with Department of Mathematics, NUS)

 Speaker: Christopher Hacon (Utah)

-Title: Geometry of Complex Algebraic Varieties
+Title: Geometry of Complex Algebraic Varieties (VIDEO)

 Abstract: Varieties are geometric objects defined by polynomial equations.
 The minimal model program (MMP) is an ambitious program that aims to classify algebraic varieties.
 According to the MMP, there are 3 building blocks: Fano varieties, Calabi-Yau varieties and varieties of the general type corresponding to positive, zero, and negative curvature.
 In this talk, I will recall the general features of the MMP and discuss recent advances in our understanding of Fano varieties and varieties of general type.